 A small incision is made under the breast and around the areola (nipple area) to allow insertion of an ultrasonic liposuction cannula.
-After the cannula is inserted, the fatty portion of the breast is liquified and removed, reducing the size and volume of the breast.
+After the cannula is inserted, the fatty portion of the breast is liquefied and removed, reducing the size and volume of the breast.